-[Haunted room in the Molly Brown House.
-Photo: Jesse] Haunted and spooky places are located all around the world.
-However, one place that offers some great paranormal activity is Colorado.
+[Haunted bedroom at the Molly Brown House in Denver, CO.
+Photo: Jesse] Haunted and spooky places are located all around the world, and Colorado is no exception.
+It’s one place high elevation state that offers some great paranormal activity.

-If you’re into traveling to Colorado for the sake of all the spookiest places it has on offer, here are some of the scariest spots from obsolete mining towns and century-old hotels to ethereal cemeteries and homes of ill-fated events.
+If you’re traveling to Colorado and want to explore the spookiest places it has on offer, we’ve compiled some of the favorites.
+Here are some of the scariest spots, ranging from obsolete mining towns and century-old hotels to ethereal cemeteries and homes of ill-fated events.
+During the months of September and October those around the Mile High City can terrify themselves at one of Denver’s spookiest haunted houses.

 Haunted places in Colorado are located from Denver to Aspen, and everywhere in between.
 People report ghostly sighting at a number of the following locations.
 Let’s take a look.